 This optimum is found based on factors like the local climate, geometry, orientation and occupancy of the building.
 Thresholds for both heating and overheating apply.
 For a Certified Passive House in Auckland, you may get away with as little as 90mm insulation in the walls, if other factors are favourable.

 2) Optimally sized and insulated window frames with high quality, optimised glazing.

 The optimum is found based on factors like the local climate, geometry, orientation, shading, comfort and daylighting.
 Thresholds for both heating and overheating apply.
-For coastal regions, very efficient double glazing in a timber or uPVC frame may suffice to tick all the boxes, if other factors are favourable.
+For coastal regions, very efficient double glazing in a timber or effectively thermally broken uPVC or aluminium frame may suffice to tick all the boxes, if other factors are favourable.
 External, moveable shading is essential to prevent overheating.

 3) Thermal bridge free design and construction.

 Careful detailing is required to eliminate byways for heat to escape, which results not only in unnecessary heat loss, but also in low interior surface temperatures, offering potential for indoor humidity to condensate.

 An airtight building envelope is required to prevent moisture build-up in cavities, and to keep outdoor elements, like draughts, noise, contaminants and unwanted fauna outdoors.
 It is also essential to safeguard the performance of the insulation, and any purposeful ventilation system.